bucharest-gold/apiman-admin-client/README.md

 * Get informations (APIs, Clients, etc..) about the current authenticated user.
 * Update email and full name of the current authenticated user.
 * Get, add, delete an organization.
+* Get informations (APIs, Clients, etc..) about specific user.
+* Update email and full name for a specific user.

 ## API Documentation